Henry Kenny (Australian politician)

-Henry Edward Kenny (1 March 1853 – 25 August 1899) was an Australian newspaper proprietor and politician who was a member of the Legislative Assembly of Western Australia from 1897 to 1899, representing the seat of North Murchison.
+Henry Edward Kenny (1 March 1853 – 25 August 1899) was an Australian newspaper proprietor and politician who was a member of the Western Australian Legislative Assembly from 1897 to 1899, representing the electoral district of North Murchison.

 Kenny was born in North Fremantle, Western Australia, to Bridget (née Reynolds) and John Kenny.
 He had moved to Geraldton by 1879, working initially as a storekeeper and later as a draper.
 Kenny later developed interests in mining (on the Murchison goldfields), but came to the attention of the public as the manager of the Geraldton Express, the major newspaper in the region.
 He eventually became its chief proprietor.
+From 1883 to 1887, Kenny was a councillor for the Town of Geraldton.
 Kenny was elected to parliament at the 1897 general election, winning the newly created seat of North Murchison.
-However, his time in parliament was short-lived, as he died from stomach cancer in August 1899 (aged only 46).
+However, his time in parliament was short-lived, as he died from stomach cancer in August 1899, aged 46.
 He had married a widow, Albina Tregonning (née Nicolay), in 1878, with whom he had two children.